 Commonly asked general questions.

 Yes, but only for graduate students.
-Graduate students may apply for first year/beginner level language study if the student has achieved advanced proficiency in another language of his or her world area of expertise and research.
+Graduate students may apply for first year/beginner level language study only if the student has achieved advanced proficiency in another language related to the student's field of study; and learning the new language is required for the student's overall training and expertise.
+Some exceptions may be possible, and so please consult with the appropriate FLAS Coordinator.
 Undergraduates will only be awarded FLAS Fellowships for intermediate or advanced level language study.

 No. The U.S. Department of Education does not restrict the cumulative number of academic year or summer fellowships that may be awarded to the same student.
-It is prohibited, however, to give the same student more than one academic year fellowship or more than one summer fellowship during a single budget period.
+It is prohibited, however, for a student to receive more than one FLAS fellowship simultaneously.

 Yes.
 There is no limit to the number of applications a student submits.
 However, preference is given to those students who have proven commitment to and knowledge of the language or area for which they are applying.
 It is not advised that you submit applications for beginner level study of multiple languages.
 While it is technically not against the rules, it is unlikely your applications will be strongly considered.